Isopure is best-known for their low-carb and zero-carb products, and it’s a particularly popular brand among athletes following ketogenic diets.

 A lot of whey powders combine whey isolate, concentrate, and hydrolyzed whey as they each have their own benefits.
-Isopure Low Carb decided to stick with one kind: whey protein isolate, which has the highest amount of protein per gram and helps to keep the calore, fat, and carb-count as low as possible.
+Isopure Low Carb decided to stick with one kind: whey protein isolate, which helps to keep the calorie, fat, and carb-count as low as possible.

 The rest of the ingredients are cocoa, a long vitamin and mineral blend, soy lecithin (probably to improve mixability), glutamine, xanthan gum (for thickening and stabilizing), an ambiguous “natural and artificial flavor,” and sucralose (also known as Splenda).

 It’s worth noting that unlike a lot of protein powders, this is free from the sometimes-controversial artificial sweetener acesulfame potassium.
 That said, it does contain soy and sucralose, which some consumers may take issue with.